Key details

 In 2022 Fitzgerald Constructions completed the project to remove the western tip of Central Pier.

-The pier was closed for safety reasons following engineering advice.
-Additional advice from independent engineers is that it is not possible to safely repair the pier because of its current dilapidated condition and associated safety issues.
+The pier was closed for safety reasons following engineering advice in 2020.
+Additional advice from independent engineers is that it was not possible to safely repair the pier because of its current dilapidated condition and associated safety issues.

 The safety of workers and visitors has always been the primary concern in considering the future of Central Pier.

-Given the current dilapidated condition of the pier structure and safety concerns the pier must now be removed from the water.
+Given the current dilapidated condition of the pier structure and safety concerns the pier was removed from the water.

 From 15 October to 22 December 2022, Development Victoria undertook stakeholder and community consultation on the revitalisation of Central Pier and adjoining waterfront via an online survey on the Engage Victoria website, as well as an online community session and an in-person session with the Victoria Point Owners Corporation.